JediLuke/flamelex/README.md

 #TODO insert screenshot

 Now, of course Flamelex responds to keypresses - it is a text-editor after all.
-Butto get a feel for how the software works, we are going to start by just running some more commands in IEx.
+But to get a feel for how the software works, we are going to start by just running some more commands in IEx.
 Flamelex was designed first and foremost as a GUI extension of the Elixer CLI, IEx, so understanding that under the hood, everything is just functions, is one of the key stepping